Webinars & Events

 Sheena’s Place is committed to raising awareness and reducing the stigma associated with eating disorders.
 In addition to providing group-based support to people affected by eating disorders, we provide community education and outreach through training and workshop opportunities.

 Sheena’s Place offers trainings and workshops that are typically 45 minutes to 2 hours in length, including time for questions and group discussion.
-Due to COVID-19, all trainings and workshops are currently taking place online.
+Trainings and workshops can take place in-person (in the Greater Toronto Area) or online.
 Learning goals vary depending on the audience.
 For example, mental health and health care practitioners will learn:

-- – How to foster an inclusive and supportive environment for people with eating disorders and disordered eating;
+- How to provide trauma-informed care for people with eating disorders and disordered eating;

 Why learn about eating disorders?